A2-Collaboration/ant/README.md

   * [cereal](http://uscilab.github.io/cereal/) for [ant::TEvent](src/tree/TEvent.h) serialization into ROOT TTree

 ## Quick start guides

+Check the Wiki to learn about the basic usage of [Ant](https://github.com/A2-Collaboration-dev/ant/wiki/Running-Ant) itself or how to run Ant tools on [blaster](https://github.com/A2-Collaboration-dev/ant/wiki/Blaster) using the provided job submission scripts.

 ### Ant MC tools
 Ant comes with a few tools to generate MC data.